realworldocaml/book/en/12a-parsing-json-and-xml.md

 </DuckDuckGoResponse>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The XML document is structured as a series of `<tags>`.
-Tags can have an optional set of key/value attributes and usually contain text or further tags.
+The XML document is structured as a series of `<tags>` that are closed by an end `</tag>`.
+The opening tags have an optional set of key/value attributes and usually contain text data or further tags within them.
-If the XML document is very large, we don't want to read the whole thing into memory before processing it.
+If the XML document is large, we don't want to read the whole thing into memory before processing it.
 Luckily we don't have to, as there are two parsing strategies for XML: a low-level *streaming* API that parses a document incrementally, and a simpler but more inefficient tree API.
 We'll start with the streaming API first, as the tree API is built on top of it.

 ### Stream parsing XML

-Let's start by looking at the XMLM docs, which tells us that:
+The XMLM documentation is a good place to read about the overall layout of the library.
+It tells us that:

 > A well-formed sequence of `signal`s represents an XML document tree traversal in depth-first order.
 Input pulls a well-formed sequence of `signal`s from a data source and output pushes a well-formed sequence of `signal`s to a data destination.
 Functions are provided to easily transform sequences of `signal`s to/from arborescent data structures.